SamniEgwu/Open-Cycle/README.md

 ## Contributors and Revenue Sharing

-As a community-driven project, **RICH CYCLE** aims to empower contributors from around the globe to take an active role in shaping the future of waste management.
+As a community-driven project, **OPEN CYCLE** aims to empower contributors from around the globe to take an active role in shaping the future of waste management.

 ### Contributor Selection

-Once the **RICH CYCLE** app is completed and deployed to users, **four contributors** will be selected from each country based on their contributions to various areas, including:
+Once the **OPEN CYCLE** app is completed and deployed to users, **four contributors** will be selected from each country based on their contributions to various areas, including:

 - Development
 - Design